samc022/big-data-PS1MaggieSam2nd/README.md

 The problem set questions are in ps1_writeup.Rmd.

+## Grading
+I will be grading this problem set based on the following criteria:
+- Quality of code (33%): Is it well-commented?
+Is it easy to follow?
+Can I run it?
+- Quality of graphs (33%): Are they well-labeled?
+Do they have titles?
+Do they have legends?
+Are they formatted well?
+- Quality of answers (33%): Are they clear?
+Do they answer the question?

 ## Submitting project

 In order to submit this project, you will need to: